jhojandennys/OnlyChat2/README.md

 # OnlyChat

-## What you will create

-Chat is an internet based messaging app similar to WhatsApp.
-We will be using a service called Firebase Firestore as a backend database to store and retrieve our messages from the cloud.

 ## What is the project about

 * Integrate third party libraries in your app using Cocoapods and Swift Package Manager.